jajuk-team/jajuk-team.github.io/developer_guide.md

 Check the [Sonar analysis](http://nemo.sonarqube.org/dashboard/index/org.jajuk:jajuk), you may want to install the local Sonar plugin as well.

 #### GUI threading conventions
 - Every widget creation or change has to be done inside the EDT (Event Dispatching Thread).
-For more details, check [|1](https://trac.jajuk.info/ticket/1422)] and [[2](http://en.wikipedia.org/wiki/Event_dispatching_thread)].
+For more details, check  [this page](http://en.wikipedia.org/wiki/Event_dispatching_thread).
 This is currently endorsed through the Substance look and feel.
 - Tasks that takes half a second or more to run (for a large collection) have to be done outside the EDT.
 - When an operation requires long operations (done outside the EDT) and GUI updates afterwards (like downloading a picture and then displaying it), you have to use a the SwingWorker class.
 - For views that provides a populate mechanism, use the Jajuk "TwoStepsDisplayable" pattern that abstracts the SwingWorker and makes code easier :